Reeshark/Reeshark.github.io/_pages/about.md

 I am Cong Ma (马璁), and I obtained my Ph.D. degree from [National Engineering Research Center of Visual Technology, Peking University](https://idm.pku.edu.cn/en) in 2021 advised by Prof. [Xiaidong Xie](https://scholar.google.com/citations?user=9-s2WI8AAAAJ&hl=en&oi=ao) and Prof. [Wen Gao](https://scholar.google.com/citations?user=u9aw5o8AAAAJ&hl=en&oi=ao).
 I completed my bachelor's degree at [School of Artificial Intelligence, Xidian University](https://sai.xidian.edu.cn/) in 2016 supervised by Prof. [Licheng Jiao](https://scholar.google.com/citations?user=FZbrL2YAAAAJ&hl=en&oi=ao).
 I received a visiting student researcher position at [Stanford Vision and Learning Lab](https://svl.stanford.edu/) under the supervision of Prof. [Silvio Savarese](https://scholar.google.com/citations?hl=en&user=ImpbxLsAAAAJ) in 2020.

-Currently, I am working at [Sensetime](https://www.sensetime.com/en) where I lead a team dedicated to researching the Roadside Holographic Intersection Perception Algorithm such as 2D/Monocular 3D Detection, Lidar 3D Detection, Multi-Object Tracking, and Multi-Sensor Fusion.
+Currently, I am working at [SenseAuto](https://www.senseauto.com/) where I lead a team dedicated to researching the Roadside Holographic Intersection Perception Algorithm such as 2D/Monocular 3D Detection, Lidar 3D Detection, Multi-Object Tracking, and Multi-Sensor Fusion.
+Recently, I focus on World Model by using AIGC+LLM+3DGS to simulate data for Autonomous Driving Scenes.
 In addition to this role, I also serves as the Chief Technical Adviser for projects involving Smart-Surveillance Systems, Intelligent Transportation and Vehicle-Infrastructure Cooperation.
 I am leading a team consisting of two full-time employees, two internships, and six students, who are all dedicated to advancing the field of our projects.
 Together, we have been actively involved in cutting-edge research.

 In addition to my research contributions, I have served as a reviewer for prestigious journals and conferences, including IJCV, PR, TIP, TCSVT, AAAI, and ECCV and have reviewed a total of 24 papers.
 I was nominated for the prestigious ["Person of the Year"](http://stu.people.com.cn/GB/n1/2016/0429/c402103-28314575.html) award in 2016 during my college years.

-Any academic and project cooperation intentions are welcome to contact me: macong[at]sensetime(dot)com / Cong-Reeshard.Ma[at]pku(dot)edu(dot)cn
+Any academic and project cooperation intentions are welcome to contact me: macong[at]senseauto(dot)com / Cong-Reeshard.Ma[at]pku(dot)edu(dot)cn

 <h2 style="text-align: left;">Experience</h2>
 <html>